Province Guide

 Victoria and Vancouver Island

-Victoria and the southern Vancouver Island communities are well served by all four reverse mortgage lenders.
+Victoria and the southern Vancouver Island communities are well served by all five lenders.
 Home values in Victoria have appreciated significantly and typically support meaningful reverse mortgage advances.
 Mid-island communities (Nanaimo, Courtenay, Duncan) are served by CHIP and potentially Bloom; availability from Equitable depends on the specific location.

 The Okanagan (Kelowna, Penticton, Vernon)